Candeleda: Village festival and folklore

 The village festival and processions in honour of the town's patron saint, the Virgin of Chilla, are held annually on the second and third Sunday of September.
 The event has been declared a Fiesta of National Tourist Interest.
 Of lesser importance, Las Candelas are held on 2 February, with traditional "iluminarias" (bonfires that young people jump over).
 The following day, 3 February, is Saint Blaise, known colloquially as chorizo day, where people gather to eat Spanish donuts and chorizo obtained from pig slaughters at farms in the town.

-Livestock markets, which were once so important, still take place in April and August, but are now more of a spectacle than a real sales opportunity.
+Livestock markets, which were once important, still take place in April and August, but are now more of a spectacle than a sales opportunity.

 Candeleda is an ancient and rural population centre that preserves traditions and forms of social relationships like rondas, informal groups of neighbours and friends who come together during the village festival or at Christmas to sing, play music and dance in the street with guitars, lutes, cauldrons, mortars and pestles, Anisette bottles and also zambombas (rustic drums) at Christmas.
 Traditional musical genres have been preserved especially rondeñas, malagueñas, and jotas for dancing, and also tonás and round or wedding songs.
 The Pedro Vaquero Festival of folk, named after the Candeledan musical anthropologist, is held every August.
 2012 was the eighteenth year that the town held the festival.